deib-polimi/modaclouds-autoscalingReasoner/README.md

 =======================================

 #Description
 AutoscalingReasoner is a self-adaptation tool, developed in the context of the [MODAClouds](http://www.modaclouds.eu/) project, for multi-Cloud applications .
 Currently it is able to manage IaaS-based applications during the runtime, enacting a self-adaptation mechanism by means of a Virtual Machines autoscaling policy.
 This policy is realized exploiting a receding horizon control, based on the solution of a resource allocation optimization, formulated as a MILP (Mixed Integer Linear Programming) problem.
+This problem calculates the optimal number of virtual machines to allocate at each timestep ahead considered within a given optimization window based on a workload prediction, with the aim of minimizing the overall allocation cost while respecting the QoS requirements specified as thresholds over the average service response time.
 For more information about the autoscaling policy you can refer to the following [link](http://weblab.ing.unimo.it/papers/MICAS2014.pdf).